smf-steve/mips_cli/README.md

 1. prefetch: any shell or mips instruction can be entered from the prompt
    - cause: a branch instruction that has an unresolved target has been entered
-   - each MIPS instructin is added, but not executed to the interactive program
+   - each MIPS instruction is added, but not executed to the interactive program

    - each shell command is executed
-   - a MIPS instruction that is prepaned with an "@" is executed but not added to the program
+   - a MIPS instruction that is prepended with an "@" is executed but not added to the program

 1. debug: you can step through the program
    - cause: a branch instruction that has a resolved target has been entered
-   - debug commands are now active, unit completionof the code that that is part of the current interacive program
+   - debug commands are now active, unit completion of the code that that is part of the current interactive program
-   - MIPS and shell instructions prepaned with an "@" are executed but not added to the program
+   - MIPS and shell instructions prepended with an "@" are executed but not added to the program